What is Benign Prostatic Hyperplasia (BPH)?

 Minimally invasive surgery is a type of surgery that is performed with minimal anesthesia and often involves a shorter recovery time.
 It may be performed in a doctor’s office or an outpatient center.

-The type of minimally invasive surgery that is best for an individual may depend on factors such as the size of the prostate, overall health, and personal preferences.
+The type of minimally invasive surgery that is best depends on factors such as the size of the prostate, overall health, and personal preferences.

 There are several types of minimally invasive procedures available for the treatment of BPH, including: